Bond Program FAQs

 Frequently Asked Questions from the Community

-Who do I contact if I have a question concerning a LBCCD construction project?
+Where can I find information if I have questions concerning a LBCCD construction project?

 What is the Bond Management Team (BMT), and what is their role?

 The Bond Management Team (BMT) is made up of program and construction management professionals from Cordoba Corporation and their sub-consultants.
-They manage the projects for the college by participating in budget and program development and administering the procurement of design and construction services to execute the plans of the Measure E and Measure LB Bond Program and other State funded projects.
+They manage the projects for the college by participating in budget and program development and administering the procurement of design and construction services to execute the plans of the Measure E, Measure LB, and Measure AC Bond Program and other state-funded projects.

-Measure E is a $440 million bond issue that over 73% of the voters approved on February 5, 2008.
-Measure LB is a $850 million bond issue that over 63% of the voters approved on June 7, 2016.
-Both bond measures fund new construction, renovation and repairs at the Pacific Coast Campus and the Liberal Arts Campus.
+Measure E is a $440 million bond issue that voters approved on February 5, 2008.
+Measure LB is a $850 million bond issue that voters approved on June 7, 2016.
+Measure AC is a $990 million bond issue that voters approved on November 5, 2024.
+These bond measures fund new construction, renovation, and repairs at the Trades, Technology, and Community Learning Campus and the Liberal Arts Campus.
+You can find more information about each measure below.

-Can the bond money from Measure E and Measure LB be used for District employee salaries?
+Can the bond money from Measure E, Measure LB, and Measure AC be used for District employee salaries?

-No, by law proceeds from the bond can only be used for construction, reconstruction, rehabilitation, or replacement of college facilities, including the furnishing and equipping of college facilities, or lease of real property for college facilities, and not for teacher or administrator salaries and/or other operating expenses.
+By law, proceeds from the bond can only be used for construction, reconstruction, rehabilitation, or replacement of college facilities, including the furnishing and equipping of college facilities, or lease of real property for college facilities, and any use of bond proceeds for administrative salaries must be limited to those involved in construction oversight and bond-related work, as permitted by law.
+Bond proceeds are not used for any operating expenses or teacher or administrator salaries that are unrelated to bond work.
+The bond expenditures are audited each year in order to make sure the District is in compliance with this requirement.

 What is the Citizens’ Oversight Committee and what do they do?